roman-kashitsyn/encoding-binary/README.rst

          .get(header.num_entries);  // adding one extra `get` won't compile }

-* Writing sequece of bytes depending on number specified at runtime:
+* Writing a sequence of bytes to a buffer whose size depends on a value specified at runtime:

   .. code:: c++